farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Messages.md

 Messages are atomic updates that add or remove content from the network.
 For example, a user can make a new cast by generating a `CastAdd` message and remove it with a `CastRemove` message.
 See the [protocol spec](https://github.com/farcasterxyz/protocol#3-delta-graph) for more information on how messages work.

 Messages are [protobufs](https://protobuf.dev/) which are converted by @farcaster/hub-nodejs into the Typescript types documented below.
 Each message is signed by a key pair that is provably controlled by the user.
-Some messages must be signed by the Ethereum address that controls the user's fid on-chain while other messages must be signed by an EdDSA key pair known as a Signer, which is authorized to act on behalf of the Ethereum address.
+Some messages must be signed by the Ethereum address that controls the user's fid onchain while other messages must be signed by an EdDSA key pair known as a Signer, which is authorized to act on behalf of the Ethereum address.
 The protocol specification defines the message types as:

 | Message                   | Action                                                              |
 | ------------------------- | ------------------------------------------------------------------- |